FAQ - Frequently Asked Questions

 Public Liability Insurance provides cover for bodily injury or property damage to a third party that occurs while conducting your professional activities.

-This is primarily a legal defence costs cover but also covers settlement costs in the event that you are found to be liable / negligent in causing the injury or property damage.
+This is primarily a legal defence costs cover but also covers settlement costs in the event that you are found to be liable and/or negligent in causing the injury or property damage.

 If you have a current claim with your previous insurance company, you will need to continue dealing directly with them.
-Any new claims or notifications under the new insurance program can be directed to BMS Group on 1800 940 764.
+Any new claims or notifications under the PAA Insurance Program with BMS can be directed to BMS on 1800 940 764.

-Yes you can opt back in to the insurance program via the membership area on the PAA website.
-The insurance policy will be pro-rated to align with your PAA membership renewal.
+Yes, you can opt into the insurance program via the membership area on the PAA website at any time.
+The insurance policy will be calculated pro-rata to align with your PAA membership renewal.

-Ensuring PAA members have access to the most comprehensive coverage, additional, evidence-based risk management material and exceptional service for insurance queries and claims is paramount.
+Ensuring PAA members have access to the most comprehensive cover, additional, evidence-based risk management material and exceptional service for insurance queries and claims is paramount.

-BMS is a specialist broker dedicated to servicing associations and its members and will continue to enhance the Pilates Alliance Australasia Member Insurance Program.
+BMS is a specialist broker dedicated to servicing associations and their members and will continue to enhance the PAA Insurance Program.

 To find out more visit www.bmsgroup.com/global-affinity

-If you have any questions about the insurance program or PAA Indemnity Policy, contact BMS at 1800 940 764 or email pilatesaa@bmsgroup.com.
+If you have any questions about the insurance program or PAA Insurance Program, contact BMS at 1800 940 764 or email pilatesaa@bmsgroup.com

 Membership

-For Full and Mat membership you are required to possess Professional Indemnity and Public Liability Insurance.
+For Professional, Studio and Group Instructor memberships you are required to possess Professional Indemnity and Public Liability Insurance.

 Your policy and the document you upload for approval must state the following:

-For Group Instructor, Studio Instructor and Professional Instructor Level memberships you are required to hold a certificate in Provide First Aid, a nationally recognised, comprehensive first aid course.
+For Group Instructor, Studio Instructor and Practitioner Level memberships you are required to hold a certificate in Provide First Aid, a nationally recognised, comprehensive first aid course.

 Evidence of this must be recorded on your membership profile in the form of a current certificate (valid for 3 years).